 Transportation costs could run around €200 with a car or a monthly pass for public transport in the metropolitan area of Lisbon for €40.

-Dining out varies a great deal by frequency and type of restaurant you choose; therefore, I would advise you to plan of spending around €450 and up per month or if you prefer to cook, you’ll be spending around €250.
+Dining out varies a great deal by frequency and the type of restaurant you choose; therefore, I would advise you to plan to spend around €450 and up per month, or if you prefer to cook, you’ll be spending around €250.

 Property prices in Setúbal

 If you are looking to buy in Setúbal, the prices can range from €230.000 if you are looking for a T2 (2-bed) apartment and €3.500.000 for a T5 (5-bed) house with 416 m2.

 You can find more information on purchasing a property here and how to do it safely in our guide on Buying A Property In Portugal As An Expat.

 The pros and cons of living in Setúbal

 - Setubal is only a 40-50 minute drive away from Lisbon.

 - You will find some of the best beaches in the country.

 - Setúbal has affordable prices, from housing to transportation.